- Prospective Students

-A student cannot apply for a Leave of Absence in the MAPCC, MARE, or MDiv for a semester in which she or he is currently registered; or in the DMin for a year in which he or she is currently registered.
+A student cannot apply for a Leave of Absence in the MA or MDiv programs for a semester in which she or he is currently registered; or in the DMin for a year in which he or she is currently registered.
 A Leave of Absence can only be approved for a semester or year that has not yet begun.
 A Leave of Absence will not count toward the maximum time allowed for completing a degree.

-Any student in the MAPCC, MARE, and MDiv program who begins a semester and then seeks to withdraw from one or more courses must apply to the Registrar for a formal Withdrawal in order to be eligible to receive any refund in tuition that is due (see schedule for refund below).
+Any student in a MA or MDiv program who begins a semester and then seeks to withdraw from one or more courses must apply to the Registrar for a formal Withdrawal in order to be eligible to receive any refund in tuition that is due (see schedule for refund below).
 Students who withdraw from a course within the designated Add/Drop period will not have that course appear on a transcript.
 Students who withdraw following the Add/Drop period will receive a W on their transcript and will be required to pay for the course in full to register for it again in the future.